ayushm/Beepi-ProjectX/README.md

 The site will then be available at http://localhost:8000

 ### Search
+Supports multiple search terms separated by spaces and searches for all matching cars in the list against name, year, and body type.
+> Nissan 2015 SUV

 ### Price Range
 Draggable price range selector with the active range highlighted in blue on the price-bucket graph (animates).
 The number of buckets in the graph can be changed at the top of js/beepi.js.